About the Fund

 Since 1986, the Chronicle Season of Sharing Fund has distributed $150 million to help thousands of Bay Area families.
 The Fund offers grants to help families in crisis so they can pay for housing and emergency needs.
 Through a network of 150 community service agencies, the Fund works to identify families in need and provide short-term, critical assistance grants.

 Grant monies from the Fund can help families in any number of ways, such as paying the rent so they can stay in their home, covering a security deposit so they can transition out of a homeless shelter, or buying a wheelchair or other essential medical equipment that they couldn’t otherwise afford.
-In addition, the Chronicle Season of Sharing Fund supports food banks and distributes nearly $1 million each year to assist individuals and families who might otherwise go hungry.
+In addition, the Chronicle Season of Sharing Fund supports food banks and distributes more than $1 million each year to assist individuals and families who might otherwise go hungry.

 Over the last 34 years the Fund has been one of the largest donors to Bay Area food banks, providing them with $23 million.
 All of the Fund’s administrative expenses are covered by the Evelyn and Walter Haas, Jr. Fund and the San Francisco Chronicle.
 As a result, 100 percent of the money raised by the Chronicle Season of Sharing Fund goes directly to help the families and communities we serve.